saktx/Matching-of-extremely-variant-image-pairs/README.md

 The code uses "full potential" of 14 feature detection algorithms by using their extremely low parameter thresholds.
 In this way, matching of extremely deteriorated images with their originals becomes robust.

-The 14 feature detectors are: <ins>SIFT, SURF, KAZE, AKAZE, ORB, BRISK, AGAST, FAST, MSER, MSD, GFTT, Harris Corner Detector based GFTT, Harris Laplace Detector, Star Detector, and CenSurE</ins>.
+The 14 feature detectors are: <ins>SIFT, SURF, KAZE, AKAZE, ORB, BRISK, AGAST, FAST, MSER, MSD, GFTT, Harris Corner Detector based GFTT, Harris Laplace Detector, and Star Detector (also known as CenSurE)</ins>.

 The extremely variant image pairs represent 10 types of different deteriorations due to: <ins>extreme dust, smoke, darkness (dim light), extreme noise, motion-blur, extreme affine, JPEG compression, occlusion, sunlight/shadow, and decoration using light effects</ins>.